St Gerard's Church and Monastery: The Redemptorists

 The Redemptorists first arrived in Wellington in 1882 and were based in the Fitzgerald house from 1908 until its replacement by the monastery building in 1932.
 For 56 years from 1932 to 1988, St Gerard's Monastery was the centre of their mission in New Zealand.
 This consisted of the preaching of parish retreats and missions all around the country and they presented devotional activities at St Gerard's itself such as frequent and regular novenas, rosary and other devotions.
 The Redemptorists also had the Holy Family Confraternity for men and the Confraternity of Our Lady of Perpetual Succour for women.
 "A well-patronised service was an undertaking always to have a priest available for anonymous confession or spiritual consultation at the press of a special doorbell."
 The monastery had an outstanding choir which was heard on radio in a series of services beginning in October 1927.
 Gradually the sermon took precedence over the music and this attracted more listeners, many of them non-Catholics.

-In 1988, because of the costs associated with the buildings and their own declining numbers, the Redemptorists decided to sell the buildings and remove the St Gerard painting.
+In 1988, after an 80-year occupation, because of the costs associated with the buildings and their own declining numbers, the Redemptorists decided to sell the buildings and remove the St Gerard painting.